imawizard/Amalgamation.keylayout/Readme.md

 emitting special keys or creating custom modifiers¹ , it's more comfortable to have the complete layout as a single ahk script.

-It tries to mimic the behaviour on macOS as close as possible, see [amalgamation.ahk](windows).
+It tries to mimic the behaviour on macOS as closely as possible, see [amalgamation.ahk](windows).

 ¹ It's actually possible to specify own modifiers in the data structs that a